gangakona/Classification-of-Uveitis-using-CNN-and-Random-Forest-Classifier/README.md

-# Classification of Uveitis using CNN anf Random Forest Classifier
+# Classification of Uveitis using CNN and Random Forest Classifier

 The problem addressed in this project is the accurate and efficient classification of various eye diseases using fundus images.
 Manual